Making our planet safer

 Electricity use makes up around 60% of our footprint, so reducing its impact was a priority.
 We now only purchase green electricity from the grid and, where we rent our properties, are in discussions with the building owners to switch their electricity supplier to a carbon neutral source too.

-Gas is more challenging as green gas is less widely available but – given it represents 10% of our direct footprint – we are determined to either stop using it or switch to biogas.
+Gas is more challenging as green gas is less widely available but we are determined to either stop using it or switch to biogas.
 For instance, as we refit shops, we’re switching over to electric systems for heating and water.
-Our goal is to be using 100% renewable energy across our operations by 2025.

 Around a quarter of our direct carbon footprint is caused by our delivery and vehicle fleet.
-We aim to move to a net zero fleet by 2035 and, in the meantime, are making our logistics as efficient as possible, by training our drivers to use fuel efficiently and looking for ways to do things differently – for instance, we have started using double-decker trailers for transporting goods from our Balliol factory, meaning we can move 70% more with every journey.
+We aim to move to a net zero fleet by 2035 and, in the meantime, are making our logistics as efficient as possible, by training our drivers to use fuel efficiently and looking for ways to do things.

 The final 7% of our direct footprint is caused by the refrigerants we use in our refrigeration plants and to cool our shops and sites.
 We are working with our refrigeration suppliers to explore how we can replace high GHG refrigeration gases, and, when we need to replace old freezers, are swapping them for a new model which is significantly more carbon efficient.